 - be able to understand the needs and special features of other disciplines out of your core competence in mechanical engineering

 The Master's Programme in Mechatronic System Design is a two-year programme.
-It leads to the degree of Master of Science in Technology, MSc.
-(Tech.), which includes 120 ECTS credits.
+It leads to the degree of Master of Science in Technology, M.Sc.
+(Tech.), which is 120 ECTS credits.
+The programme includes core studies, specialisation studies, minor studies and elective studies.

-Master's Thesis and Seminar.
-30 ECTS credits: The Master's thesis is part of the student's specialized studied.
-It is an advanced research project, which requires approximately six months of full-time work.
+Elective studies (to attain the full 120 ECTS credits) can include any courses offered by LUT.
+The Master's thesis and seminar, 30 ECTS credits, is a part of specialisation studies.
+The thesis an advanced research project, which requires approximately six months of full-time work.
 It is completed during the fourth semester of the degree programme.

 This school offers programs in: